 All ships navigating inside the addressed areas will receive MSI automatically.
 To receive coastal warnings, ships’ terminals should be set up accordingly.

 FleetNET is a commercial service and allows information to be sent to a virtually unlimited number of predesignated mobile terminals simultaneously, irrespective of their position.
 To receive EGC FleetNET messages, ships should have an Enhanced Data ID (ENID) downloaded into the terminal by a FleetNET service provider, using a poll command.
-The service may be used by shipping companies, organisations distributing news, commercial weather providers, etc.
+The service is ideal for shipping companies, organisations distributing news, commercial weather providers, etc.

 The data reporting service allows Inmarsat C and Mini C terminals to send short data reports, up to four data packets, to a shore-based authority or operational centre.